redeboer/bossdoc/docs/contribute.md

 problems can be reported by opening an issue.
 In both cases, you will need to [create a GitHub account](https://github.com/join).

+Alternatively, just directly highlight or make notes on these pages.
+With a [Hypothesis.is](https://hypothes.is) you can then post those notes as feedback.

 ## Developing these pages

 :::{tip}